 In this article we will asses the difference between Sonos One and Play 1 in terms of the features, design and hardware.
 At the end of the post we will provide our take on who each device is best suited to.

 Lets cut to these chase and put it straight out there!
 The difference between the Sonos Play 1 and Sonos One is the integrated Amazon Alexa Assistant that the latter offers.
 The Sonos One is designed to offer all of the great functionality available on the Play 1 but with the added bonus of voice control.
 The older Play 1 can be controlled using voice commands but requires the addition of an Amazon Echo or Echo Dot device.

 With the Sonos One this is all integrated.
 You can command Alexa either from the speaker or using the Sonos app on a smartphone or tablet.
 This kind of justifies the increased price point of the Sonos One.
 The price is pretty much the same as purchasing both the Sonos Play 1 and and Amazon Echo Dot separately.
 So if you are yet to invest in personal assistant smart home technology the Sonos One would give you this and a great wireless sound system.

-The built in Amazon Alexa functionality of the SONOS One will allow you to fully control your audio experience.
+The built in Amazon Alexa functionality of the will allow you to fully control your audio experience.
 You can ask Alexa to play and pause or skip onto the next track.
 You can also ask her to launch popular online streaming services like Spotify or Napster.
 It is important to note that the Alexa integration is not just for controlling the Sonos One functions.
 You can use it to do anything that the Amazon Echo or Echo Dot devices can do like asking questions or controlling your home lighting.
 If you are looking to own both a wireless speaker system and a personal assistant then you can combine both with a Sonos One.
 [Read: The Best Things You Can Do with Amazon Echo & Alexa]

 Difference Between Sonos Play 1 and One Designs